bmatsuo/csvutil/README.md

 ========

 The csvutil package can be used to read CSV data from any io.Reader and, write CSV data to any io.Writer.
+It can automatically generate CSV rows from slices containing native Go types, other slices/arrays of native go types, or flat structs.
+It can also convert CSV rows and assign values to memory referenced by a slice of pointers.

 ```go
     package main